Top of the Pops Reloaded: Top of the Pops Saturday

 The introduction of TOTP Saturday was seen as an attempt by the BBC to combat the successful ITV Saturday morning series SMTV Live, the last hour of which was given over to music magazine CD:UK.
 Whereas the BBC had traditionally been dominant in the Saturday morning slot, SMTV Live and CD:UK were hugely successful, something which had contributed to the poor reception of the original version of The Saturday Show, and its subsequent relaunch.

 Top of the Pops Reloaded

 Following the BBC's decision to end The Saturday Show as a year-round run (and instead run it between series of Dick & Dom in da Bungalow), TOTP Saturday split off and continued as a billed show in its own right, hosted primarily by Fearne Cotton.
 This continued until the summer of 2005, when the programme took a break from the screen, returning in the Reloaded format in September 2005.
 This ran alongside the final series of Dick & Dom in da Bungalow, and both Dick & Dom... and TOTP Reloaded ended in March 2006.

 Shortly after the demise of TOTP Reloaded, the main weekly Top of the Pops also came to an end.
-As a result of the demise of the parent show, the Saturday morning spin-off was also decommissioned, though another spin-off series, TOTP2, featuring archive Top of the Pops footage, continued.
+As a result of the demise of the parent show, the Saturday morning spin-off was also decommissioned, though another spin-off series, Top of the Pops 2, featuring archived footage of Top of the Pops, continued.